 Resto Druids are blessed with a number of competitive legendary items.
 With the buffs in 7.2 our legendaries are now much closer in strength than before (with just a couple of outliers) which means different fights suit different legendaries and that will continue into Tomb of Sargeras.
 Additional information on the 7.2 changes can be found here (however the tier list is also fully updated).
+7.2.5 added two new legendaries, and nerfed the shoulders slightly.

 The Big Three